matt9527-marist/MyObsidianNotes/Machine Learning/Google Talk on Machine Learning.md

 This is solved using **Backpropagation**

 Consider the difference between the actual output and our desired output.
 How do we know what to tweak in the weights to reduce the cumulative error.
 To do this *we compute the derivative of each neuron going backwards in the network to the input*.
+We are propagating back the errors and then progressively changing the weights to get the desired output.

+### Evolutionaries
+If we want to learn very powerful things, we want to understand